MicrosoftDocs/entra-docs/docs/global-secure-access/reference-role-based-permissions.md

 # Microsoft Global Secure Access built-in roles

 Global Secure Access supports Role-Based Access Control (RBAC), allowing you to manage administrative access effectively.
-By default, the following Microsoft Entra ID admin roles have access to Global Secure Access.
+By default, the following Microsoft Entra ID administrator roles have access to Global Secure Access.

 This article lists the Global Secure Access built-in roles you can assign to allow management of Microsoft Entra resources.